FirebaseExtended/firepad/docs/index.md

 > Returns true if the Firepad has never had any content.
 Useful for doing first-time initialization.

 <div class="docs-separator"> </div>
 <a name="firebase"> </a>
 # Firebase Data
 Firepad uses [Firebase](https://www.firebase.com/) for its data storage and synchronization.
 This means you don't need to run any server code and you benefit from all the features of Firebase (first-class data security, data accessibility, automatic scaling, etc.).
 It also means you own all of the data and can interact with it in a variety of ways.

 ## Data Structure
-The basic data structure used by Firepad is currently as follows:
+Firepad stores your data at the Firebase location you specify using the following data structure:

 * `users/`
     * `<user id>/` - You can specify this when initializing Firepad, else it will be random.